CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ## MTU Configuration

-VMware recommendation is to set Jumbo MTU (9k) configuration on all virtual and phyical netowrk elements end-to-end.
-On VMkernel ports, Virtual swithces (VDS), VDS Port-Groups, N-VDS and the underlay physycal network - switches and routers, etc. Geneve encapsulation, requires a minumum MTU of `1600B` (`1700B` for extended options).
-But, it is better to use 9k MTU for the entire netowork path.
-This improves the throughput of storage, vSAN, vMotion, NFS and vSpehre Replication, etc.
+The VMware recommendation is to configure Jumbo MTU (9000) on all virtual and phyical netowrk elements end-to-end.
+On VMkernel ports, Virtual swithces (VDS), VDS Port-Groups, N-VDS and the underlay physical network.
+Geneve encapsulation, requires a minumum MTU of `1600B` (`1700B` is required for extended options).
+It is recommended to use 9000 byte MTU for the entire netowork path.
+This improves the throughput of storage, vSAN, vMotion, NFS and vSphere Replication.

 Using the below commands, you can examine switches' physical interfaces MTU settings.
-By default, all interfaces on Cumulus Linux have Jumbo 9k MTU.
+By default, all interfaces on Cumulus Linux have MTU 9216 configured.

 {{< tabs "4tt16 ">}}